metatron/typescriptdocker/README.md

-tipping framework using python, tweepy, web3, and nodejs
+tipping framework using python, tweepy, web6, and nodejs.